-Pastoral care permeates all areas of College life.
-Pastoral Care of all students in the College community is fundamental to the ethos of this College.
+Pastoral care permeates all areas of College life and is fundamental to the ethos of this College.
+Pastoral Care encompasses the structures of support and the supports we action for students at LHC.
 We draw our spirituality from St Benedict, St Scholastica and the Gospel story of the Good Samaritan.
 The Benedictine values listed in the College Mission Statement guide the Lourdes Hill College community in establishing a safe, supportive and caring environment.
 All staff members have a responsibility in the Pastoral Care of our students.
-Pastoral Care is expressed through the following: